DMOJ/docs/docs/site/installation.md

 !!! danger
     **Do not use `runserver` in production!**

-    We will set up a proper webserver using Nginx and UWsgi soon.
+    We will set up a proper webserver using nginx and uWSGI soon.

 You should also test to see if `bridged` runs.